 - Signal levels and propagation conditions need further evaluation

-- Test procedure and message contents may need to be updated to accommodate the test to the new SNR profile

 7.5.1.2.1 Test purpose

 The purpose of this test is to verify that the UE properly detects the out of sync and in sync for the purpose of monitoring downlink radio link quality of the PCell.
 This test will partly verify the FR2 radio link monitoring requirements in TS 38.133 [6] clause 8.1.